 When do I need a Permit?

-Outside the fire danger period any person wishing to burn any materials on land which is not zoned as a rural living zone or farm zone must obtain a permit to burn under Council's General Local Law 2012(PDF, 15MB).
+Outside the Fire Danger Period any person wishing to burn any materials on land which is not zoned as a rural living zone or farm zone must obtain an Open Air Permit to Burn under Council's General Local Law 2012(PDF, 15MB).
 During this time land zoned as rural or farmland is exempt from permit requirements.

 Prior to Burning